 Tri-Dam Power Authority.
-Under a joint exercise of powers agreement dated October 14, 1982 between the Districts, the Tri-Dam Power Authority ("the Authority") was formed as a separate legal entity.
+Under a joint exercise of powers agreement dated October 14, 1982, between the Districts, the Tri-Dam Power Authority ("the Authority") was formed as a separate legal entity.
 The Authority was formed for the purpose of exercising common powers in constructing, operating, and maintaining facilities for the generation of electric energy.
 The agreement will remain in effect until January 1, 2034.
 The Authority has constructed and operates a hydroelectric power facility on the Stanislaus River with the proceeds of a \$62,000,000 bond issue.
-The debt was refinanced in 2010 for \$16,400,000 at interest rates ranging from 2% to 4% per annum and payable and was paid off in November 2016.
-Pacific Gas and Electric has contracted to purchase all of the power produced by this facility, called the Sand Bar Project through December 2016 and signed an exclusive power purchase and sale agreement with the City of Santa Clara, California beginning January 1, 2017.
+The Authority has no debt as of November 2016.
+Pacific Gas and Electric's contract to purchase all of the power produced by this facility, called the Sand Bar Project ended December 31, 2016.
+On January 1, 2017, the Authority entered into a new power purchase and sale agreement with the City of Santa Clara, California.

 The Sand Bar Project power facility became operational in May 1986.
 The Authority is governed through a Board of Commissioners comprised of the members of each of the Districts' Board of Directors.
 However, the operations and net position of the Authority belong solely to the Authority as a separate legal entity.
 Should the Authority become insolvent, the District would not be liable for the Authority debts.
 Accordingly, the Authority has been excluded from the District's financial statements.
 Upon termination of the Joint Exercise of Powers Agreement, all assets of the Authority will be distributed to the members in proportion to their respective 50% contribution.
 Since the District has only a residual equity interest in the Authority, it is not recorded as an equity investment on the District's Statement of Net Position according to GASB Statements No. 14 and 61.
 Only distributions received from the Authority are recorded as non-operating revenues.
 The Authority issues separate financial statements, which are available at P.O.
-Box 1158, Pinecrest, California 95364-0158 or at www.tridamproject.com.
+Box 1158, Pinecrest, California 95364-0158 or a www.tridamproject.com.